Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Nonescape of mass

-satisfy properties (1)-(4) of Lemma \ref{lem;contract} with respect to $Z, a$ and $t$.
+satisfies properties (1)-(4) of Lemma \ref{lem;contract} with respect to $Z,t$ and $\lambda=\min\{\lambda_i: 1\le i\le p \}$.
 Therefore it suffices to prove the case where $L$ is a connected center free semisimple Lie group without compact factors and $\Gamma$ is an irreducible lattice.

-If the real rank of $L$ is bigger than or equal to two, then Margulis arithmeticity theorem (see e.g. \cite{z} Theorem 6.1.2) implies that there is an injective map such that $\varphi(\Gamma)$ is commensurable with $\varphi(L)\cap SL_d(\mathbb Z)$.
-So Lemma \ref{lem;contract} follows from Lemma \ref{lem;straight} and the case where $L=SL_d(\mathbb R)$ and $\Gamma=SL_d(\mathbb Z)$.
+If the (real) rank of $L$ is bigger than or equal to two, then Margulis arithmeticity theorem (see e.g. \cite[Theorem 6.1.2]{z}) implies that there is an injective map such that $\varphi(\Gamma)$ is commensurable with $\varphi(L)\cap \SL_d(\mathbb Z)$.
+So Lemma \ref{lem;contract} follows from Lemmas \ref{lem;arithmetic} and \ref{lem;straight}.
+If the rank of $L$ is one, then we can apply Lemma \ref{lem;rank one} to complete the proof.

-Otherwise $L$ has real rank one.
-If $X=L/\Gamma$ is compact, then we take $\alpha(y)=1$ for any $y\in X$.
-Suppose that $X$ is noncompact.
-It follows from \cite{gr70} (cf.~\cite{kw} Proposition 3.1 and \cite{bq12} page 54) and the proof of \cite{em04} Proposition 2.7 that there exists a finite dimensional real representation $V$ of $G$ with norm $\|\cdot\|$ and finite nonzero vectors $v_1, \ldots, v_r$ of $V$ with the following properties: